12 First Job

 Charlotte talks about her first teaching job and her first day on the job in Poland.

-Charlotte: Yeah, I started about three years ago, and my first job was in Jessif, in the east of Poland.
-I was promised that I wasn't going to have to teach any beginners, or any little children because it was my first job, and I was promptly given the beginner infants.
+Charlotte: Yeah, I started about three years ago.
+My first job was in Jessif, in the east of Poland.
+I was promised that I wasn't going to have to teach any beginners or any little children because it was my first job.
+I was promptly given the beginner infants.
 My first day of teaching I was given a book which said, 'Ah!
-Go into the classroom and say "Hello" to the children, and they'll all say, "Hello" back to you and wave'.
-I walked into a class of five four-year olds, followed by all their mothers, and grandmothers, and I said, "Hello" and they all burst into tears.
+Go into the classroom and say "Hello" to the children and they'll all say "Hello" back to you and wave.
+I walked into a class of five four-year olds, followed by all their mothers and grandmothers and I said, "Hello" and they all burst into tears.
 I spent half the lesson trying to get them to say,"Hello" to each other and stop them from crying while all the grandmothers stood around and stared at me.
-I finally finished off my singing the, whatever, Happy Princess Song, all on my own, with crying infants to accompany me.
+I finally finished off my singing the whatever Happy Princess Song, all on my own, with crying infants to accompany me.
 It was one of the worst days of my life.
-I could identify with all the children though, cause I wanted to sit on the floor and cry with them by the end of it.
+I could identify with all the children though, because I wanted to sit on the floor and cry with them by the end of it.
 I think that that was when I realized that teaching kids was never going to be my vocation.
-I had some other classes as well but quit soon after that and moved onto adults who cry slightly less.
-Um, yeah, that was my first teaching experience.
+I had some other classes as well but quick soon after that and moved onto adults who cry slightly less.
+Yeah, that was my first teaching experience.
 Not the best.

 burst into tears

 I said hello and they all burst into tears.

 If you 'burst into tears' you start to cry intensely without any warning.
 Notice the following:

 - She burst into tears when she saw her terrible grades.

 - I was so happy to see my family that I burst into tears.